 My name is Richard Xichao Thripp.
 My middle name, pronounced “see chow,” is my Chinese grandfather’s name.
 Thripp is also an unusual name, and is the result of my father being dissatisfied with his last name and changing it to a name he happened upon and preferred, before I was born.

 I was born in and presently live in Orange City, FL area.
 I am 28 years old and recently completed my Education Ph.D. at University of Central Florida (Instructional Design & Technology track).
 My wife Kristy and I have a baby boy named Ricky who is 13 months old.
 In January 2020 I launched my campaign to be your progressive Democratic Congressman for Florida’s 6th Congressional district.

 At UCF, my main focus was on financial literacy research.
 I have a separate website for my financial and investor education writings: Tippyfi.com, which is a play on words of “typify” and FI for financial independence, and is also named after my wife’s cat, Tippy.
 I previously completed an M.A. in Applied Learning & Instruction and a B.S. in Psychology at UCF.
-I have over two years experience teaching EME 2040: Introduction to Technology for Educators at UCF, and am continuing to teach as an adjunct instructor in Spring 2020.
-Click here to view my curriculum vitae.
+I have over two years experience teaching EME 2040: Introduction to Technology for Educators at UCF, and am presently teaching as an adjunct instructor in Spring 2020.
+Click here to view my curriculum vitae (will be updated soon).

 I have advanced expertise copy-editing including APA style.
 In 2018 I worked as an editor of Handbook of Research on Emerging Practices and Methods for K–12 Online and Blended Learning, published in January 2019 by IGI Global.

 Photography and piano have been important to me since 2004 and 2001, respectively.
 I enjoy photographing and editing nature, events, and people.
 I also enjoy learning new popular songs on the piano and refining my skills on traditional pieces.

 I have a passion for writing, particularly about psychological, philosophical, and personal development issues.
 Starting with my Master’s studies I took an interest in financial literacy education, and was also interested in mindsets for a while.
 In 2019 I began writing about climate change.